Offering services and support to help you manage chronic health conditions and to live a healthy, active and independent life.

 OUR PROGRAMS INCLUDE:

-Our specialist team (3 Registered Nurses and 3 Registered Dietitians) can assist with:
+Our specialist team of Registered Nurses and Registered Dietitians can assist with:

 - Managing insulin dosing

 - Avoiding low blood glucose

 - Learning more about up to date medications